 The PHELIX and Plasmaphysics Program Advisory Committee (PPAC) is an international program advisory committee of GSI/FAIR.
 It gives advice to the Directorate on selecting experiment proposals that are submitted by individual users or user groups in the field of plasma physics with ions and lasers, currently for the FAIR-Phase 0 program.
-Following periodic calls for proposals, the PPAC meets approx. once every year; it evaluates the experiment proposals on the basis of scientific merit and technical feasibility and with regard to the GSI/FAIR strategy, and makes recommendations on the amount of beam time to be allotted.
+Following periodic calls for proposals, the PPAC meets approx. once every year; it evaluates the experiment proposals on the basis of scientific merit and technical feasibility and with regard to the GSI/FAIR strategy, and makes recommendations on the amount of beam time to be allotted by the Scientific Director.

 GATE Short Manual for Users: here

-It is advisable to register in GATE and start proposal submission early for getting acquainted with the system.
-All Participants of a proposal need to be registered in GATE.
+Registration in GATE is possible independant of an open 'Call' at any time.
+All Participants of a proposal or Experimentlaists cling on-site for the experiment need to be registered in GATE.
 For more information on submission of PHELIX proposals via GATE please see below (Details on 'Call' and on Submission) and here: Information for PHELIX users.

 For information on beamtime planning and scheduling at PHELIX see: Beamtime Planning at PHELIX.

-A new 'Call for Proposals' at the high-energy/high-power laser PHELIX for beamtime from summer 2022 to spring 2023 is open from July 15 to September 28, 2021.
+The 2021-'Call for Proposals' at the high-energy/high-power laser PHELIX for beamtime from summer 2022 to spring 2023 closed on September 28, 2021.
 Please note that this call does not include experiments with ions; a ‘call’ for those is planned for 2022.

-Groups working in the fields of atomic physics, plasma physics, extreme matter physics, and laser-particle acceleration are invited to submit research proposals for beamtime at PHELIX.
-As experimental areas, the target stations at PHELIX, Z6 and (new) HHT are available.
-In total, approx. 170 shifts of PHELIX beamtime can be offered, which correspond to roughly 8 to 9 experiments.
-Previously granted experiments that could not be carried out for technical reasons have to be re-submitted and will be re-evaluated by the PPAC.
+Groups working in the fields of atomic physics, plasma physics, extreme matter physics, and laser-particle acceleration were invited to submit research proposals for beamtime at PHELIX (target stations at PHELIX, Z6 and (new) HHT).

 (New) Application Procedure

-Proposals are to be submitted through the new platform GATE (General Access Tool to the Experimental Infrastructures of GSI), where registered users can see all proposals in which they are involved - unsubmitted, active and finished ones – and get information on their open tasks.
-It is highly recommended to start editing a proposal well in advance to get acquainted with GATE!
+Proposals were to be submitted through the new platform GATE (General Access Tool to the Experimental Infrastructures of GSI), where registered users can see all proposals in which they are involved - unsubmitted, active and finished ones – and get information on their open tasks.
+It was highly recommended to start editing a proposal well in advance to get acquainted with GATE!

-Editing a proposal can be interrupted any time and continued later.
-Instructions in GATE and in the GATE Short Manual for Users lead through the process - please follow them carefully.
-However, should you encounter any problems, please contact GATE-Help.
+Editing a proposal could be interrupted any time and continued later.
+Instructions in GATE and in the GATE Short Manual for Users lead through the process - to be followed.
+For any problems with the system please contact GATE-Help.

 Applicants eligible to the European program 'Laserlab Europe' are encouraged to submit their applications additionally through Laserlab Europe for obtaining financial support.
 Note that the application will be supported through the 5th installment of Laserlab: Laserlab V offers financial support for researchers from Europe and to some extend also for users from non-EU countries.